hutscape/cactus/readme.md

 # ariel

-> :sweat_drop: Measure humidity and temperature periodically or on button press
+> Measure humidity and temperature periodically or on button press

+## Development

+Run `make install` to add git-secrets and git pre-commit hooks.

 ## Getting started